BIATeam/BIADocs/docs/30-DeveloperGuide/10-Start/30-GitBranchingBestPractice.md

 ## Use the gitflow extension
 - Develop on Develop branch:
-  - Pull the last version of the deveop branch and push small commit (~daily) on it.
+  - Pull the last version of the deveop branch and push small commits (~daily) on it.
 - Develop on Feature branch:
-  -  Type F1 + GitFlow: Feature: start => enter an explicit name for the feature.
-This action create the "feature\[Name of the feature]" branch.
+  -  Type F1 + GitFlow: Feature: start
+     -  Enter an explicit name for the feature.
+        => This action create the "feature\[Name of the feature]" branch.
-  -  Push small commit (~daily) on this feature branch.
+  -  Push small commits (~daily) on this feature branch.
   -  2 soultion to finalize the feature:
      -  Type F1 + GitFlow: Feature: finish
      -  Create a pull request from feature branch to develop.
 Warning **the feature branch should be delete** in case of squash validation.
   -  .... repeat for every feature ...

-- To deliver in the both case, ensure you have change the version name in de constant.cs (DotNet) and environment.json (Angular) files :
+- To deliver in the both case:
+  - Ensure you have change the version name in de constant.cs (DotNet) and environment.json (Angular) files :
- - Type F1 + GitFlow: Release: start => for the release name enter the name of the version at the format : Vx.y.z
+  - Type F1 + GitFlow: Release: start
+    - For the release name enter the name of the version at the format : Vx.y.z
   - You can verify that all compile.
- - Type F1 + GitFlow: Release: finish => enter the tag name (=version name) at the format Vx.y.z
+  - Type F1 + GitFlow: Release: finish
+    - Enter the tag name (=version name) at the format Vx.y.z

+- In case of hotFix
+  - Type F1 + GitFlow: HotFit: start
+    - Enter an explicit name for the HotFit
+  - Push small commits (~daily) on the created hotfix Branch.
+  - Type F1 + GitFlow: HotFit: finish

+## Visualize the branches:
+- You can use the VS Code Git Graph extension to visualize all the branches.

 ## External source:
 * [gitflow](https://www.atlassian.com/fr/git/tutorials/comparing-workflows/gitflow-workflow/)